GluuFederation/docs-gg-prod/3.1.3/source/configuration.md

 The Gluu Gateway service is used to manage all components, including: the Admin GUI Portal "Konga", Kong, Postgres, OXD-Server and OXD-https-extension.

+!!!
+Warning
+    Stopping one service influences the work of the others.
+Make sure all the required services are up and running to provide a stable Gluu Gateway environment.

-* the Gluu Gateway service
+* Manage the Gluu Gateway service:

     ```
      # service gluu-gateway [start|stop|restart|status]